 This 2024 crop, the specialty longan tree has stable fruit production waiting for harvest, traders come to deposit at a price of 15,000 VND/kg.

-With 150 Ido longan trees, Mr. Tuan estimated the yield to be about 8 tons of fruit, and he also earned 120 million VND.
+With 150 Ido longan trees of Mr. Tuan, the estimated yield is about 8 tons of fruit, Mr. Tuan also earned 120 million VND.

-Mr. Tuan shared more: This Ido longan tree is also easy to grow.
-Previously, the pest that caused the longan tree to be infected with the witch's broom disease was the outbreak of velvet spider mites that developed very strongly, spreading the disease, thereby reducing the productivity and yield of the longan tree, so the gardeners were very miserable.
+Mr. Tuan added: This Ido longan tree is also easy to grow.
+Previously, the pest that caused the longan tree to be infected with the witch's broom disease was the outbreak of velvet spider mites that developed very strongly, spreading the disease, thereby reducing the productivity and yield of the longan tree, making the gardeners very miserable.

-But recently, the pests of these two objects have been limited, so longan growers do not need to worry.
+But recently the pests of these two species have been limited so longan growers do not have to worry.

 The current difficulty for him is that the longan flowering process is not as expected, because if this longan tree is not properly cared for, it will produce flowers unevenly, resulting in low productivity.

-Looking forward, after harvesting this special longan crop, Mr. Tuan regularly contacts agricultural extension technicians to share support, hoping to promise that next year's crop will be able to handle flowering, care for and nurture the fruit to achieve optimal productivity and yield.
+Looking forward, after harvesting this special longan crop, Mr. Tuan regularly contacts agricultural extension technical staff to share support, hoping to promise that next year's crop will be able to handle flowering, care for and nurture the fruit to achieve optimal productivity and yield.

-Thanks to flexible crop conversion, new production models can fully exploit their potential.
-Farmers invest properly and apply technical advances to contribute to production according to market mechanisms, adapt to climate change, and become more safe and sustainable.
+Thanks to flexible conversion of cropping patterns, new production models can fully exploit their potential.
+Farmers can invest properly and apply technical advances to contribute to production according to market mechanisms, adapt to climate change, and be more safe and sustainable.

 Comment (0)